Adam-Antios/Adam-Antios/README.md

 ## Hello, I am Adam!

-I am a Research Engineer interested in Artificial Intelligence, Machine Learning and Data Science.
+I am a Research Engineer at PD Neurotechnology interested in Artificial Intelligence, Machine Learning and Data Science.
 My background is in Electrical and Computer Engineering.
-Currently, I work on Machine Learning and Signal Processing algorithms for medical devices based on either Ultra-Wideband (UWB) radar or Inertial Measurement Unit (IMU) sensors.
+Currently, I work on Machine Learning and Signal Processing algorithms for devices based on Ultra-Wideband (UWB) radar and Inertial Measurement Unit (IMU) sensors.

 ## Software Expertise